beacook/bouncing-balls/README.md

 ## Roadmap
 This is the first of many simulation projects.
 My next step is to implement commands in my code that change the colors of the balls when they hit a boundary.
 ## License Information
+License information is included in the repository under LICENSE.